cloudfoundry/community/toc/working-agreements/2021-11-9-moving-to-a-PR-only-workflow.md

 Group approver you will need another approver to review your PR.
 We can change this if it is a burden.

+**What about bots?**
+Some teams have bots (like dependabot) that currently make a PR, wait for checks to pass, and then merge their own PR.
+With this review proposal that will no longer be possible.
+To continue with a fully automated workflow we suggest using a **two bot** workflow.
+Have one bot for making PRs (dependabot) and one for merging them (mergebot).
+This is similar to the Istio and Kubernetes processes.